 Now that tax season is pretty much over (although audits may be on the rise this year), it’s a good moment to reflect on how you handled things last year, and what you can do better for next year’s tax season.
 Like many nonprofit organizations in Illinois, you may have provided advice to your donors about their donations, their charitable giving tax deductions, and more.
 However, to make sure that you’re providing legally compliant information to your donors, with the goal of keeping them as donors and ensuring they’re able to take advantage of tax benefits, it is critical to speak with an Illinois nonprofit attorney experienced in nonprofit donation law and Illinois and federal tax laws.

 At James C. Provenza & Associates, serving the greater Chicago area, we are CPAs as well as nonprofit lawyers, and by getting us to help with your nonprofit legal and tax compliance, you can always make sure that your donors are receiving the most accurate and authoritative information regarding their donations and the federal and/or state tax returns.
-For a free consultation with attorney Provenza, call our Chicago nonprofit law firm today at (847) 729-3939.
+Call our Chicago nonprofit law firm today at (847) 729-3939.

 Tax Deductions for Charitable Contributions

 The donors who provide charitable donations to your Illinois nonprofit can take deductions on their federal income taxes.
 However, there are rules to follow, and if your donors are asking you for advice about tax deductions or if you are voluntarily reaching out to ensure an optimal nonprofit-donor relationship, then it’s essential to understand the nuances of charitable donation tax law and how it may affect an individual’s tax returns.